 Current Council Members:

-Born and raised on the island of Puerto Rico, J.I. is a freshman and Frederick Douglass Distinguished Scholar at American University who is passionate about the intersections between poverty and environmental sustainability.
+Born and raised on the island of Puerto Rico, J.I. is a sophomore and Frederick Douglass Distinguished Scholar at American University who is passionate about the intersections between poverty and environmental sustainability.
 Last year, he worked for eight months as a Teacher's Assistant in Thiadiaye, Senegal, as part of his participation in Global Citizen Year, a leadership development-based bridge-year program.
 As a Council Member, J.I. hopes to broaden his exposure to local community service efforts and help them attain their full potential.

-Melissa is a freshman at AU.
+Melissa is a sophomore at AU.
 She lived in Montreal, Canada until she was 10, but lived in suburban Philadelphia for the last 8 years.
 She is a proud Canadian citizen and is hoping to have dual American citizenship by the end of the year.
 She is an enthusiastic hockey fan and a mega bookworm.
 Melissa is passionate about community service and loves learning about different communities and individuals.
 She loves talking to people and learning about how different communities work and how different people live.
 She volunteered at her local library and with an assisted living program in Philadelphia, and is currently a DC Reads tutor.
 She is excited to be on the Eagle Endowment Council and is looking forward to a great year.